What Is The Factor Of 40

 Methods to Find Factors

-There are several methods to find the factors of a number.
+When it comes to this, several methods stand out.
 The most common approach is the factor pair method.
 Here’s how it works:

 1. Start with 1 and the number itself.
 These are always factors.